coolbot100s/Hatchery/README.md

 ## What can Hatchery not do?

-Hatchery can not export your mod for you, make sure to follow the instructions provided by GDWeave.
+Hatchery can not export your mod's `.pck` for you, make sure to follow the instructions provided by GDWeave.

 ## How do I use Hatchery?